evanwills/personal-position/README_data.md

     {
       "pairID": "recipient's unique key for this pair", "packetID": 000010002,
-      "blob": "Base64 encoded encrypted blob",
+      // Blob is encrypted using the recipient's public key for this connection "blob": "Base64 encoded encrypted blob",
     },
     // Sometimes the server needs to communicate with a client